stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 25 : Prompt Priming
 Guiding & Training the GPT model before prompting can understand as prompt priming.
 It helps the GPT to generate more relevant responses for the users.

-ChatGPT can able to replicate our speaking style, tone, grammar, and the word we're using.
+ChatGPT can able to replicate our speaking style, tone, grammar, and the words we're using.

 To see its some of the examples & how it makes differences follow this [Ebook](https://www.dropbox.com/scl/fi/65ccdaeps0o83m2271woa/PROMPT-ENGINEERING-GUIDE-2024.pdf?rlkey=jy51w3jgsc5j2yzr7svli5kcl).